mromulojus/mrxcompliance/README.md

 These policies ensure public reporting while keeping report data restricted to administrators.

+## Authentication OTP Expiry

+Supabase one-time passwords (OTPs) expire **60 seconds** after issuance as configured in `supabase/config.toml`.
+This complies with the organization policy requiring tokens to expire in 60 seconds or less.

 ## Security Incident Response

 The application records activity for sensitive HR tables in `public.activity_logs`.